prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 1. Extract bids from response;
 2. Set each bid type and currency;

+### Bid Request Standards

+Prebid clients ([Prebid.js](/use-cases/pbs-pbjs.html), [Prebid SDK](/use-cases/pbs-sdk.html), and [AMP](/use-cases/pbs-amp.html)) pass a number of parameters that bid adapters should take into account:

+- Currency: The publisher's desired bid currency is in the OpenRTB `cur` field.
+I f your bid is in a different currency, you must set the bid currency in the respo nse.
+- Bid Floor: `imp[].bidfloor` and `imp[].bidfloorcur` - please make use of this v
+alue before responding with a bid.
+- First Party Data: bidders should look in these locations for first party data: `imp[].ext.context.data.*`, `site.ext.data.*`, `app.ext.data.*`, and `user.ext.data.*`.
+- Supply Chain: `source.ext.schain`
+- GDPR: `regs.ext.gdpr` and `user.ext.consent`
+- CCPA: `regs.ext.us_privacy`
+- COPPA: `regs.coppa`
+- Test: Bidders should be aware that the OpenRTB `test` flag indicates non-production traffic.

 ### Bid Response Metadata

 In addition to the standard OpenRTB2.5 response fields, Prebid encourages bidders to